ARM-software/SDS-Framework/documentation/theory.md

 The same timestamp connects different SDS file records.
 It is therefore useful to use the same timestamp for the recording of one iteration of a DSP or ML algorithm.
-In most cases the granularity of an RTOS tick (typically 1ms) is a good choice for a timestamp value.
+In most cases the granularity of an RTOS tick (typically 1ms) is a good choice for a timestamp resolution.

 ### File Format